 Nick is an acredided PRINCE2 trainer.

 While at the University of Westminster, Nick progresed from a lecturer in software development to a lecturer in systems analysis and then project management.
-He currently teaches requirements analysis, data modelling, project management and, when required, essential mathematics at all levels of higher education.
+He currently teaches project management for the Project Management MSc and PRINCE2 for the professional short courses of the university..
 His current modules include:

-Nick's research interests lie in systems analysis methodologies, the teaching of information management and the applications of information management - to healthcare, for example.
+Nick's research interests lie in project leadership, the teaching of project and information management and the responsibilities of the modern project manager.